Mammari is a village in the Nicosia province and it is 16 km west of the capital, next to the Green Line.

 The name of the village:

 Mammari is officially recorded as Mammaris.
 The home of Count de Mammaris was in the centre of the village.
-The street in front of the house bears the name of Count and it is speculated that from there it was named after the village.
+The street in front of the house bears the name of Count and it is speculated that from there it was named the village.
 A second version states that the village got its name from the family name of the nobles who held it as a feud during the Frankish period.
 Their house is included in the list of nobles of Cyprus as Mammares (French) or Mammari (Italian).

 Finally, Sakellarios suggests that maybe the village got its name from marble.
-"Nicosia in the north-west is a comic Gerolakkos village, and it is Komi Mamara, with 200 inhabitants.
+"Nicosia in the north-west is a county, Gerolakkos village, and it is Komi Mamara, with 200 inhabitants.
 In these hills there are many ancient tombs, "he says.

 Churches in Mammari: